 The full blood examination (FBE), also known as the Full Blood Count (FBC blood test) or Complete Blood Count (CBC), provides important information about the numbers and correct development of cells in the blood: red blood cells that carry oxygen, white blood cells that fight infection and platelets that help blood to clot.

 Abnormalities in any of these can tell us a lot about a range of important conditions including some nutritional factors, medications and, occasionally, exposure to toxic substances.
-Abnormalities in the FBE blood test can be caused by anaemia, infections, some blood cancers such as leukaemias and some inherited conditions.
+Abnormalities in the FBE blood test can be caused by anemia, infections, some blood cancers such as leukemia and some inherited conditions.

 As the name suggests, an iron studies test is a pathology test performed if your doctor suspects that you have too little or too much iron in your system.

-Too much iron in your blood – known as iron overload or haemochromatosis – increases the risk of a number of serious conditions including liver disease, heart failure, arthritis and diabetes.
-Iron overload is asymptomatic until tissue damage starts to occur; damage which can be prevented by early diagnosis.
+Too much iron in your blood – known as iron overload or hemochromatosis–increases the risk of a number of serious conditions including liver disease, heart failure, arthritis, and diabetes.
+Iron overload is asymptomatic until tissue damage starts to occur; damage can be prevented by early diagnosis.